stab3l-admin/stab3l-docs/content/docs/security.md

 4. Regular security audits
 5. Circuit breakers for emergency situations
 6. Insurance fund for unexpected events

+Note that sSTB tokens, not CU tokens, are the tradable assets in the STAB3L ecosystem.
+CU tokens are temporary and are burned immediately when exchanged for sSTB.
 {% endaccordion-item %}

 {% accordion-item title="What happens if a security incident occurs?" %}